-The protein citrullinome networks for olfactory bulb, from sham/control and PD groups, are shown in Figures 9A and 9B, respectively.
-As summarised in the Venn diagram in Figure 9C, 7 protein hits were identified as citrullinated targets specific to PD olfactory bulb, while 45 were only identified in control olfactory bulb, and further 6 citrullinated protein hits were common to both control and PD olfactory bulb.
-KEGG pathways associated to the olfactory bulb citrullinomes were three shared between the control and PD model, while none was specific to the PD model only, and an additional 19 citrullinome associated pathways were identified for the control olfactory bulb; these are listed in Table 2.
+The protein citrullinome networks for olfactory bulbs from the sham/control and PD groups are shown in Figure 6A,B, respectively.
+As summarised in the Venn diagram in Figure 6C, 7 protein hits were identified as citrullinated targets specific to the PD olfactory bulb, while 45 were only identified in the control olfactory bulb, and a further 6 citrullinated protein hits were common to both the control and PD olfactory bulb.
+The KEGG pathways associated with the olfactory bulb citrullinomes were the three shared between the control and PD model, while none were specific to the PD model only, and an additional 19 citrullinome-associated pathways were identified for the control olfactory bulb; these are listed in Table 1.